-How to Deliver Positive Feedback
+How to Give Positive Feedback

 Performance feedback is one of a manager's power tools used to support behavioral change or reinforce positive behavior in the workplace.
 While constructive and negative feedback gets most of the attention in training programs and leadership materials, positive feedback at work is every bit as important.
 Not every manager in an organization knows instinctively how to give positive feedback, but a few simple tricks, such as providing useful detail when offering the feedback, can make all the difference.

 Imagine that you have just wrapped up a presentation to the executives in your organization, and your manager approaches you in the hallway, shakes your hand, and says, "Great job!"
 You probably appreciate the accolade, but does it prepare you to repeat your performance in the future?
 No, not if your manager doesn't tell you specifically what you did well.

 Feedback, whether positive or negative, must be specific to have an effect on future performance.
 A comment like, "You sure messed up that presentation," does not offer helpful guidance either, because it tells you nothing about your errors or what you need to change.

 Consider the positive feedback on a presentation as described above, but add in a few useful details: "Great job on that presentation today.
 Your competitive analysis was spot on, and your recommendations were backed with facts.
 I'm sure the executive team loved your enthusiasm for the initiative, too."

 In the first example, you're left to wonder what, if anything, really impressed the executives.
 In the second, you know that your competitive analysis, the facts that backed up your recommendations, and your obvious passion for the topic all played a part in the presentation's success.